Skip to main content

 Yes, we're a dispatch company.
 Yes, we want your business.
 But we also know that dispatch isn't the right choice for every carrier in every situation.
 This guide gives you the real comparison so you can make an informed decision — even if that decision is "not right now."

-The bottom line upfront: for most owner-operators and small fleets, professional dispatch generates significantly more net revenue than self-dispatching.
+The bottom line upfront: for most owner-operators and small fleets, professional dispatch generates significantly more net revenue than self-dispatching — a trend backed by rate data from DAT Freight & Analytics, the industry's largest freight marketplace.
 But there are situations where self-dispatch makes sense, and we'll cover those too.

 Monthly revenue scenario comparing $15,000 self-dispatch versus $18,000 with professional dispatch after fees